Rev. Michelle Scott-Huffman, Minister

 Among her goals as minister at First UU are maintaining a community of faith and helping provide resources for people to exercise their beliefs.
 She wants to be a peacemaker and worker for justice in this community and in the world, connecting the UU community to a wider community in order to make change.
 She wants to encourage members to be more active in their church and in the community.

 She and her wife, Stephanie, have been married for 11 years.
 She describes Stephanie as “a brilliant documentary and storytelling photographer, a fabulous cook, and a lover and encourager of people.”
 The family includes daughters Alexis and Morgan.

-John Prescott, a member of the music faculty since 1986, holds degrees from Florida State University and the University of Kansas where he studied composition with John Pozdro, Edward Mattila, and James Barnes.
+John Prescott, choir director, is also a member of the Missouri State University music faculty since 1986.
+He holds degrees from Florida State University and the University of Kansas where he studied composition with John Pozdro, Edward Mattila, and James Barnes.
 An award-winning member of ASCAP, Dr. Prescott composes music for band, orchestra, chorus, chamber ensemble, and multimedia venues, and much of his music is published and distributed worldwide.

 Eva Riebold, Pianist

 Eva (Evangeline Riebold) was a private practice clinical psychologist in the Clinton, Sedalia and Warrensburg area for about 20 years.
 She and her husband, Floyd, were clinical partners, also foster parents and started a Wellness Center.